Soap: Ancient world

-Pliny the Elder, whose writings chronicle life in the first century AD, describes soap as "an invention of the Gauls".
-The word sapo, Latin for soap, has connected to a mythical Mount Sapo, a hill near the River Tiber where animals were sacrificed.
-But in all likelihood, the word was borrowed from an early Germanic language and is cognate with Latin sebum, "tallow".
+The word sapo, Latin for soap, has connected to a mythical Mount Sapo, a hill near the River Tiber where animals were sacrificed, but in all likelihood, the word was borrowed from an early Germanic language and is cognate with Latin sebum, "tallow".
 It first appears in Pliny the Elder's account, Historia Naturalis, which discusses the manufacture of soap from tallow and ashes.
-There he mentions its use in the treatment of scrofulous sores, as well as among the Gauls as a dye to redden hair which the men in Germania were more likely to use than women.
+There he mentions its use in the treatment of scrofulous sores, as well as among the Gauls as a dye to redden hair that the men in Germania were more likely to use than women.
 The Romans avoided washing with harsh soaps before encountering the milder soaps used by the Gauls around 58 BC.
-Aretaeus of Cappadocia, writing in the 2nd century AD, observes among "Celts, which are men called Gauls, those alkaline substances that are made into balls [...] called soap".
-The Romans' preferred method of cleaning the body was to massage oil into the skin and then scrape away both the oil and any dirt with a strigil.
-The standard design is a curved blade with a handle, all of which is made of metal.
+Aretaeus of Cappadocia, writing in the second century AD, observes among "Celts, which are men called Gauls, those alkaline substances that are made into balls [...] called soap".

-The 2nd-century AD physician Galen describes soap-making using lye and prescribes washing to carry away impurities from the body and clothes.
+Galen, a second-century AD physician, describes soap-making using lye and prescribes washing to carry away impurities from the body and clothes.
 The use of soap for personal cleanliness became increasingly common in this period.
-According to Galen, the best soaps were Germanic, and soaps from Gaul were second best.
-Zosimos of Panopolis, circa 300 AD, describes soap and soapmaking.
+According to Galen, the best soaps were Germanic.
+He indicated that soaps from Gaul were second best.
+Zosimos of Panopolis, circa 300 AD, describes soap and soap-making.

-In the Southern Levant, the ashes from barilla plants, such as species of Salsola, saltwort (Seidlitzia rosmarinus) and Anabasis, were used to make potash.
-Traditionally, olive oil was used instead of animal lard throughout the Levant, which was boiled in a copper cauldron for several days.
-As the boiling progresses, alkali ashes and smaller quantities of quicklime are added and constantly stirred.
-In the case of lard, it required constant stirring while kept lukewarm until it began to trace.
+In the Southern Levant, the ashes from barilla plants, such as species of Salsola, saltwort (Seidlitzia rosmarinus), and Anabasis, were used to make potash, which was cooked with oil into soap.
+Olive oil was traditionally used instead of animal fat throughout the Levant and was boiled in a copper cauldron for several days.
+As the boiling progressed, alkali ashes and smaller quantities of quicklime were added and constantly stirred.
+In the case of fat, it required constant stirring while kept tepid until it began to trace.
 Once it began to thicken, the brew was poured into a mold and left to cool and harden for two weeks.
 After hardening, it was cut into smaller cakes.
-Aromatic herbs were often added to the rendered soap to impart their fragrance, such as yarrow leaves, lavender, germander, etc.
+Aromatic herbs were often added to the rendered soap to impart their fragrance, such as yarrow leaves, lavender, and germander.

 Ancient China

 A detergent similar to soap was manufactured in ancient China from the seeds of Gleditsia sinensis.
+Use of it in China as a detergent is documented for more than 2,000 years.
 Another traditional detergent is a mixture of pig pancreas and plant ash called zhuyizi (猪胰子 (豬胰子, zhūyízǐ)).
 Soap made of animal fat did not appear in China until the modern era.
 Soap-like detergents were not as popular as ointments and creams.